 Who It’s Best For: The Active Guardian is best for seniors who want long-lasting battery life for on-the-go coverage.

 We found this device to be similar to the Active Guardian, but the package also includes a traditional pendant button or bracelet button for protection at home.
 At $44.95 per month, this reliable option includes cellular monitoring for unlimited mobile range, and a 300 ft. at-home range for the pendants.

 Who It’s Best For: Mobile Guardian is best for seniors who desire reliable at-home and on-the-go coverage, and don’t mind paying for it.

-You can think of Freedom Guardian as a trailblazer in the new smartwatch alert category.3 This stylish smartwatch, which comes in either black or white, costs $299.95 just for the device, and $50 per month for monitoring.
+You can think of Freedom Guardian as a trailblazer in the new smartwatch alert category.3 This stylish smartwatch, which comes in either black or white, costs $299.95 just for the device, and $44.95 per month for monitoring.
 So it’s certainly pricey compared to most options on the market; but we did enjoy the senior-friendly design with oversized icons, GPS location tracking, and other fancy features.

 Pro Tip: Medical Guardian offers monthly, quarterly, semi-annual, and annual plans.
-However, you don’t actually save money when you purchase the longer plans.
-So we recommend just going with month-to-month coverage, unless you have the budget to work with to purchase the equipment upfront.
+However, we recommend just going with month-to-month coverage, unless you have the budget to work with to purchase the equipment upfront.

-Medical Guardian medical alert systems are available at cost-effective pricing.
-Other discounts and sales may be available as well and they change often.
+Medical Guardian offers affordable rates.
+Other discounts and sales may be available as well.
 Read all about the currently available Medical Guardian deals and promotions here.